Failure is not an option

 "For while we cannot guarantee that we shall one day be first,

-we can guarantee that any failure to make
+guarantee that any failure to make

 this effort will make us last."